 Early on, it was brought to my attention that Salt is notoriously picky, but it was beautiful and through sheer stubbornness I was going to make it work.

-Photographer's Formulary Salt Kit (an excellent option if it's you're first time salt printing)
+Photographer's Formulary Salt Kit (an excellent option if it's your first time salt printing)

 Anderson's Alt Process book, Gum Printing and Other Amazing Contact Printing Processes